brhahlen/dc/README.md

 # Usage
 Provides the following main functions:
-- up      - bring up all stacks, an individual stack or a container
+- up      - bring up all stacks, an individual stack, or multiple stacks
-- down    - brings down all stacks or an individual stack
+- down    - brings down all stacks, an individual stack, or multiple stacks
+- start   - start one or more services
-- stop    - stops all stacks, an individual stack, or a container
+- stop    - stop one or more services
-- restart - restart all stacks, a stack, or a container
+- restart - restart one or more services
 - network - create the macvlan network that is needed
 - list    - lists all stacks and services in the stack